“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 The set of Saitou’s shoulders looked somewhat triumphant, but he didn’t pursue the topic any farther.
 Instead, he pointed out where he kept his table settings, and instructed Sano to lay them out.

-The table itself, a neat little red rectangle that couldn’t have seated more than two, proved that Saitou wasn’t in the habit of entertaining, and was quickly readied.
+The table itself, a neat little red rectangle that couldn’t have seated more than two, proved Saitou wasn’t in the habit of entertaining, and Sano quickly centered it (roughly) in the living area and started loading it up.
 Then it was only a few minutes more before Saitou brought over what he’d cooked, arranged their supper, and took a seat.
-Feeling a bit nervous all of a sudden for what reason he did not quite know, Sano joined him.
+Feeling a bit nervous all of a sudden for what reason he didn’t quite know, Sano joined him.

 After everything had been elaborated upon and agreed to, they finished their meal in silence, but the nature of that silence eluded Sano’s probing curiosity.
 It wasn’t what he would call ‘friendly’ or ‘comfortable,’ but not exactly ‘cold’ or ‘stiff’ either.
-Perhaps ‘polite’ would be the best word for it, but that was hardly an expression he would think to apply to anything between himself and Saitou.
+Perhaps ‘polite’ would be the best word for it — hardly an expression he would think to apply to anything between himself and Saitou.
 Maybe the best way to describe it would be ‘businesslike,’ since business associates were what they’d now become.